-*Speak Spanish at an intermediate level (recommended but you will not be checked for it).
+*Speak Spanish at a basic to intermediate level (recommended but you will not be checked for it).

-Personal note: I don’t recommend applying for the program if you only know a few words of Spanish as you’ll mostly likely find that Spanish government offices and your future coordinators and co-workers will likely not be able to communicate everything you’ll need to know about your role (and answer your questions) in English.
-Knowing Spanish at least at an intermediate level gives you a little more solid ground to stand on and express yourself fully.
+Personal note: I don’t recommend applying for the program if you only know a few words of Spanish as you’ll most likely find that Spanish government offices and your future coordinators and co-workers will likely not be able to communicate everything you’ll need to know about your role (and answer your questions) in English.
+Knowing Spanish at least at an intermediate level gives you a little more solid ground to stand on and express yourself.

 STEP ONE: Inscrita

-To get to this stage, you need to create an account with Profex and fill out general information such as your full name, passport number, basic contact info, education, work history and an optional photo.
-You will also need to choose city population and age group preferences (primary/elementary, teens, adults).
-Age preferences are divided up by levels such as: primary, secondary, bachillerato (last two years of high school), trade or formación or EOI (Escuela Oficial de Idiomas).
+To get to this stage, you need to create an account with Profex and fill out general information such as your full name, passport number, basic contact info, education, work history, and an optional photo.
+You will also need to choose your city population and age group preferences (primary/elementary, teens, adults).
+Age preferences are divided up by levels such as primary, secondary, bachillerato (last two years of high school), trade or formación or an EOI (Escuela Oficial de Idiomas).